aristoteleo/dynast-release/docs/pipeline_usage.rst

       --verbose             Print debugging information
       -t THREADS            Number of threads to use (default: 8) -o OUT                Path to output directory (default: current directory) --umi-tag TAG         BAM tag to use as unique molecular identifiers (UMI).
 If not provided, all reads are assumed to be unique. (default: None)
       --barcode-tag TAG     BAM tag to use as cell barcodes.
 If not provided, all reads are assumed to be from a single cell. (default: None)
       --gene-tag TAG        BAM tag to use as gene assignments (default: GX) --strand {forward,reverse,unstranded}
                             Read strandedness. (default: `forward`)
       --quality QUALITY     Base quality threshold.
-Only bases with PHRED quality greater than this value will be considered when counting conversions. (default: 27)
+Only bases with PHRED quality greater than this value will be considered when counting conversions.
+                            (default: 27)
       --snp-threshold THRESHOLD
+                            Conversions with (# conversions) / (# reads) greater than this threshold will be considered a SNP and ignored. (default: no
+                            SNP detection)
+      --snp-min-coverage THRESHOLD
+                            For a conversion to be considered as a SNP, there must be at least this many reads mapping to that region. (default: 1)
-                            Conversions with (# conversions) / (# reads) greater than this threshold will be considered a SNP and ignored. (default: no SNP detection) --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes TXT   Textfile containing filtered cell barcodes.
+      --snp-csv CSV         CSV file of two columns: contig (i.e. chromosome) and genome position of known SNPs --barcodes TXT        Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
       --no-splicing, --transcriptome-only
                             Do not assign reads a splicing status (spliced, unspliced, ambiguous) and ignore reads that are not assigned to the transcriptome.
       --control             Indicate this is a control sample, which is used to detect SNPs.
       --overwrite

     required arguments:
       -g GTF                Path to GTF file used to generate the STAR index --conversion CONVERSION
                             The type of conversion(s) introduced at a single timepoint.
 Multiple conversions can be specified with a comma-delimited list.
 For example, T>C and A>G is TC,AG.
 This option can be specified multiple times (i.e. dual labeling), for each labeling timepoint.

+.. _basic_arguments:

 Basic arguments
 '''''''''''''''